docker-archive/ee-workshop/README.md

 ![](./images/kube-lb.png)

-Click on `java-app-published` to the the details of the public load balancer created for the Java application.
+Click on `java-web-published` to the the details of the public load balancer created for the Java application.

 ![](./images/kube-java-lb.png)

 There will be a link for the public url where the service on port 8080 is exposed.
-Click on that link, add `/java_web/` at the end of the url.
+Click on that link, add `/java-web/` at the end of the url.
 You should be led to the running application.

 ![](./images/kube-running-app.png)